lateralblast/guige/README.md

 - I've found Rufus the most reliable for creating bootable USB sticks
 - When using Rufus and using UEFI based installs, change the Target system to UEFI (non CSM)
+- To get the Ubuntu ISO to boot on ARM reliably it's best to go with the very latest release (e.g. use --build daily-live)

 Introduction
 ------------